EricTron-FR/portfolio/public/pages/overview.md

   - Implemented a new algorithmic solution that enhanced the performance of the transaction processing system by 40%.
   - Mentored junior developers, leading to a 15% increase in team productivity.
 - _**Technologies used:**_  Java 17/21, Spring-boot, PHP, GitLab CI/CD

 &nbsp;

+**Software Engineer** @ [Sequoiasoft](https://www.sequoiasoft.com/) _(Jan 2023 - May 2023)_

+Java/PHP/React Developer on a camping sector project to maintain and upgrade the already existing applications.

+- Detailed achievements:
+  - Revamped a client dashboard from PrimeFaces to React.
+  - Maintained Java applications, addressing bug fixes and implementing enhancements.
+  - Integrated a payment system for installment plans, supporting payments in three and four installments (x3 and x4).

+- _**Technologies used:**_  Java, PHP, React, MySQL, MongoDB, Kubernetes, GitLab

+&nbsp;